The Bankrate promise

-The average funeral costs for a burial is $7,640, but this is dependent on many factors that can easily impact the price.
-Funeral home fees, staff and services can all vary wildly, depending on where you live, so you should always research your options before choosing a special funeral home or service.
+The average funeral cost for a viewing and burial is $7,848, but this is dependent on many factors that can impact the price.
+Funeral home fees, staff and services can vary widely depending on where you live, so you may want to research your options before choosing a specific funeral home or service.

-Cremations are much more affordable than burials, averaging just $350.
-There may be additional services that you require, however, including funeral home staff and service fees, as well as a casket rental for the viewing.
+Funerals with cremations are typically more affordable than burials, costing $6,971 on average.
+There may be additional services that you require, however, including funeral home staff and service fees.

-Many funeral homes often mark up their services to account for their time and labor, accounting for a huge chunk of funeral expenses, but you can avoid these unnecessary costs if you cut out the middle man.
-Try to do as much as you can yourself or appoint a team of friends or family members who can help.
+Choosing cremation, providing the urn and forgoing a funeral service is typically the cheapest funeral option.
+For more traditional funerals, many funeral homes mark up optional services — like funeral flowers or organists — to account for time and labor.
+You can avoid these unnecessary costs if you cut out the middleman and try to do as much as you can yourself.
+Consider appointing a team of friends or family members who can help to save on costs.